Aissa Trad

 Sing Arabic children's songs — music helps memorization

-Don't correct — gently repeat the correct word
+Don't correct harshly — gently repeat the correct word